 We choose to leave the corner round molding on the top half of the shelf because it didn’t look bad.
 And we continued up the shelf.

 By the time we got to the very top we only had about 1/2 to 1/4 inch opening left.
-We plan on putting a piece of corner round molding there soon.
-But it isn’t noticeable.
+We added a quarter round moulding piece at the top.

 We added the shelves to the wall, and this is the finished wall.
 What do you think?
 It took about 8 hours total with everything and installed the shelves over a few weekends.
 We could have finished it all in one weekend but were so busy we just didn’t want to rush the process.